 The "Student Wives Fellowship" provides an opportunity for involvement in activities and sharing of resources between families.
 From regular meetings, to prayer chains and banquets, this ministry assists in the transition to life as a student family at ABC and offers valuable help that enables students to complete their education.

-The college also has events that include the whole family in our campus life.
-The student services office organizes recreational outings that allow students and families to mix together.
-Students love the children of our married couples and often become surrogate "family members".
+The College also has events that include the whole family in our campus life.
+The Student Services office organizes recreational outings that allow students and families to mix together.
+Students love the children of our married couples and often become surrogate "family members."
 The married students in turn benefit the students by hosting them for home-cooked meals or a TV night in their living rooms.
-The intercollegiate athletic events, concerts, banquets, Alpine Outdoor Education programs, and the events designed for children during Homecoming are just a few of the opportunities for the entire family to benefit from life here at ABC and interact with the students.
+The intercollegiate athletic events, concerts, banquets, Alpine programs, and the events designed for children during Homecoming are just a few of the opportunities for the entire family to benefit from life here at ABC and interact with the students.
 The many homeschool resources in the area and on campus make ABC a welcoming place for those who school their children at home.

 Some married students also live in the community and commute to ABC.